-In Asia, the oldest example of technical analysis dates back to the early 18th century.
+The oldest example of technical analysis in Asia dates back to the early 18th century.
 Homma Munehisa, a speculator and an early behavioral economist, developed techniques that evolved into the Candlestick, which analysts regard as the primary charting tool.5 Munehisa is also known as Sokyu Homma or Sokyu Honma and was a wealthy rice merchant and trader from Sakata, Japan.
 He lived during the Tokugawa Shogunate.

-Munehisa described early forms of technical patterns in his book The Fountain of Gold—The Three Monkey Record of Money in 1755.6 He stated that trends and reversals are related to human emotions, which reflects market behavior.
+Munehisa described early forms of technical patterns in his book The Fountain of Gold—The Three Monkey Record of Money in 1755.6 He stated that trends and reversals are related to human emotions, reflecting market behavior.
 In Japan, candlestick charts are called Sakata charts, named after Homma’s native place.

-In Edo-period Japan, traders used technical analysis in a bid to profit from Osaka’s rice futures market.
-Some of the candlestick chart patterns which the traders then used were“Night and morning attacks”; “advancing three soldiers”; and “counter attack lines.”
+In Edo-period Japan, traders used technical analysis to profit from Osaka’s rice futures market.
+Some of the candlestick chart patterns which the traders then used were “Night and morning attacks”; “advancing three soldiers”; and “counter attack lines.”

 Candlestick charts use open, high, low, and close price data and are drawn in a way that resembles a candle with wicks on both ends.
 The high and low are described as shadows and plotted as a single line.

-Initially, only physical rice trading was done in Japan, but since the beginning of 1710, there was a futures market established where coupons represent future rice delivery.
+Initially, only physical rice trading was done in Japan, but since the beginning of 1710, a futures market was established where coupons represented future rice delivery.
 Homma flourished as a trader in this secondary market of trading rice coupons.
 Recognized for his ability as an expert trader in the rice market, Homma also became a financial advisor to the government.
 It also awarded him the rank of honorary Samurai.